How I Set Up the Fire Extinguisher Check Template with Customers in Pilla

 Use whatever identification system makes sense for your premises.
 Options include:

-- Location descriptions — Clear enough that anyone could find the extinguisher
+- Location descriptions that are clear enough for anyone to find the extinguisher

-- Combination — "Kitchen (FE-03)" gives both context and precise identification
+- Combination like "Kitchen (FE-03)" giving both context and precise identification

 If you have a site plan showing extinguisher locations, reference it.
 New staff should be able to find any extinguisher from your location description.